 Based on salary alone all employees are being correctly paid the hourly rate for their grade reflective of relevant pay awards and do not fall below the National Living Wage (NLW).
 Apprentices are paid based on the National Minimum Wage rates reflective of their age and length of service.
-An apprentice rate is applied for the duration of their first year then the NMW specific to age applies.
+An apprentice rate is applied for the duration of their first year then the NMW specific to age applies as per National Minimum Wage legislation.

-The Council adopts spinal column point (SCP) ranges (between 3 and 6 points) between Grade 2 and Grade 12.
+The Council adopts spinal column point (SCP) ranges (between 2 and 6 points) between Grade 2 and Grade 12.
 Individuals will receive increments on an annual basis until they reach the final SCP of the grade.
-Grade 1 and Grade 13 to 17 are spot salaries.
-Females continue to dominate or are equal in number to males up to the Grade equivalent of Grade 16 with the only exception being at Grade 12 where there is a headcount difference of 5.
+Grade 13 to 17 are spot salaries.
+Females continue to dominate or are equal in number to males at most gradings, with the exception of equivalent Grade 16 which has a higher number of males then females.